DavesCodeMusings/CloudPi/docs/install-docker-portainer.md

 3. Completed initial configuration for Portainer.

 # Can I skip it?
-No. Docker and Portainer form the foundation nearly all of the applications use to run.
-Without Docker and Portainer, there is no Cloud Pi.
+You can't skip Docker.
+It forms the foundation nearly all of the applications use to run.
+Technically, you could skip Portainer and use the docker-compose command-line tool instead.

 # Why Docker?
 A Docker container is a bit like a virtual machine, but it's a virtual machine without its own kernel.
 It shares the kernel with the underlying operating system.
 In the case of the Raspberry Pi OS, it's Linux running on ARM-based hardware.